The Saga of Hotel Tindastóll

-Hotel Tindastóll in Saudárkrókur in north Iceland is the oldest hotels in Iceland and was opened at the present location in 1884.
-Hotel Tindastóll is also one of Iceland’s oldest timber houses and one of the last premises of its type to be completely renovated.
+Hotel Tindastóll is located in Saudárkrókur, North Iceland and is the oldest hotel in the country.
+It is also one of Iceland´s oldest timber houses and one of the last premises of its kind to be completely renovated.

 Year: Owners: Location: